Student Curriculum Projects 2018

 Smarter Travel Campus introduced the Student Curriculum Project Awards to recognise both staff and students who have implemented or included a smarter travel themed project within their third level campuses.

-The 1st recognises students who complete course projects to promote walking, cycling, public transport or car sharing.
+The Student Project Award recognises students who complete course projects to promote walking, cycling, public transport or car sharing.
 Find out more about 2017’s winning project from Aisling McGrath of Waterford Institute of Technology here.

-The 2nd acknowledges lecturers who incorporate the Smarter Travel curriculum project into their coursework.
+The Curriculum Development Award acknowledges lecturers who incorporate the Smarter Travel curriculum project into their coursework.
 You can read more about how 2017’s winner Denise McEvoy from Limerick Institute of Technology brought sustainable travel into her coursework here.

 There is huge scope for further academic studies and projects to be entered such as GIS, movement mapping and animations, travel behaviour research, cycling/ parking studies – see how it could suit your course and enter!